Read the full Article – Story with the link above.

 With my life’s experience now, I understand the value of time in this world.
 Life is a gift.
 God is great!
-We are blessed with miracles all around us in the form of sea, rivers, nature, mountains, trees, sunrise, sunsets, rains, flowers, birds and much more.
-I am grateful for all those times, when I have been saved from unpleasant incidents in my life.
+We are blessed with miracles all around us in the form of the sea, rivers, nature, mountains, trees, sunrise, sunsets, rains, flowers, birds and much more.
+I am grateful for all those times when I have been saved from unpleasant incidents in my life.
 I appreciate my presence on this earth.
 Am sure there is a meaning of me being on this earth and alive.

 I may not know how many more years I would be blessed to see this miracle of the almighty, but for now, I want to cheer for all the good and bad times I have had so far.

 There’s one thing I am pretty sure of now when it comes to my perception of myself is I am unique.
 Now by this belief, I will find my true fulfilment and happiness.
 Fostering a good, healthy sense of self-acceptance is an essential basis for a happy life.